Making Children Mind Without Losing Yours

-Your child reaches for a candy bar at the checkout counter and you tell him, “No.” He proceeds to throw a tantrum.
+Your child reaches for a candy bar at the checkout counter and you say, “No.” He proceeds to throw a tantrum.
 Do you:

 It is 7:00 a.m.
 You go in to wake your son for the third time.
 He growls at you and refuses to get up.
 Do you:

 According to Dr. Kevin Leman, author and parenting expert, we have arrived at a place in history where American families have become child-centered.
-American parents have become permissive and democratic and American children have become spoiled, sassy and out of control.
-In response to each of the situations above, Dr. Leman would say that all of these children need a healthy dose of “reality discipline.”
+American parents have become permissive and democratic, and American children have become spoiled, sassy and out of control.
+In response to each of the situations above, Leman would say that all of these children need a healthy dose of “reality discipline.”

 Many of today’s popular sitcoms and commercials portray children in adult roles with little respect for their parents.
-The parents on the other hand are shown as ignorant, out of touch with the culture, dumb and not smart enough to raise a child.
+The parents (on the other hand) are shown as ignorant, out of touch with the culture, dumb and not smart enough to raise a child.
 Innocent and comical as it may appear, this role reversal seems to encourage children to be disrespectful to their parents and other adults, discounting their authority and understanding about life issues.

 If a child wants to do something and their parents say no, they just sneak around their backs and do it anyway.
 Instead of earning money to buy new shoes, many teens believe their parents should foot the bill.
 The idea of doing chores around the house without being paid is often referred to by many young people as unfair and beyond the call of duty.

-Dr. Leman believes that allowing young people to operate in this manner is not preparing them for the real world.
+Leman believes that allowing young people to operate in this manner is not preparing them for the real world.

 Six Rules to Raise Your Children By

-- You’re never going to be the center of everyone’s attention—not for long at least.
+1. You’re never going to be the center of everyone’s attention—not for long at least.
 This means that children should not be the center of attention in their families.
 Parents should be the center of attention.

-- Everyone must obey a higher authority.
+2. Everyone must obey a higher authority.
 Therefore, parents should expect children to obey, not hope that they will obey.

-- Everyone is responsible for his or her own behavior.
+4. Everyone is responsible for his or her own behavior.
 A child who does something bad ought to feel bad about it.
 Too often parents feel bad when a child does something wrong.
 Why should a child accept responsibility for his own behavior if someone else does it for him?

-- You experience happiness, which is the elixir of success, in direct proportion to how sensitive to and considerate you are of others.
+6. You experience happiness, which is the elixir of success, in direct proportion to how sensitive to and considerate you are of others.
 Self-centeredness and unhappiness go hand in hand.